Official US Government Icon

 General Grant Program Information

-The Better Utilizing Investments to Leverage Development (BUILD) program provides funding for capital investments in surface transportation that will have a significant local or regional impact.
-The eligibility requirements of BUILD allow project sponsors to pursue multi-modal and multi-jurisdictional projects that are more difficult to fund through other grant programs.
+The Better Utilizing Investments to Leverage Development (BUILD) program provides funding for surface transportation infrastructure projects that will have a significant local or regional impact.
+The BUILD program allows project sponsors to pursue multi-modal and multi-jurisdictional projects that are more difficult to fund through other grant programs.

 The BUILD program, previously known as the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) and Transportation Investment Generating Economic Recovery (TIGER) discretionary grants, was established under the American Recovery and Reinvestment Act of 2009 and operated under annual appropriations acts until authorized in November 2021.